satiani/drydown/README.md

 A [Home Assistant](https://www.home-assistant.io/) / [AppDaemon](https://appdaemon.readthedocs.io/) app built for Xiaomi-style BLE plant sensors (Mi Flora / HHCC and similar) that expose moisture and conductivity entities.
 It turns those raw readings into a normalized, per-plant **dryness %** — calibrated from each plant's own watering history, so the same % means the same thing across sensors with different soils, probes, and pot sizes.

 It reads moisture/conductivity history from InfluxDB and publishes one HA **device** per plant via [MQTT discovery](https://www.home-assistant.io/integrations/mqtt/#discovery).
-It holds no broker credentials — it publishes through HA's `mqtt.publish` service.

 ## What you get per plant